Heavy (Swollen Members album)

-Heavy is the fourth studio album by Canadian hip hop group Swollen Members.
-It was released on November 18, 2003 through Battle Axe Records.
+Heavy is the third studio album by the Canadian hip-hop group Swollen Members.
+It was released on November 18, 2003, by Battle Axe Records.

 Recording sessions took place at Battleaxe Studios in Vancouver, Evidence's Studio and Soundcastle in California.
-Production was handled by Rob the Viking, Nucleus, Evidence, Moka Only and The Edgecrusher.
-It features guest appearances from Abstract Rude and Son Doobie.
-An accompanying music video was directed for the single "Watch This".
+The album includes Moka Only on every song, for the first time.
+The album was produced by Rob the Viking, Nucleus, Evidence, Moka Only, the Edgecrusher, and features guest appearances from Abstract Rude and Son Doobie.

 The album debuted at number 14 on the Canadian Albums Chart for the week ending on October 26, 2003.
-At the 2004 Western Canadian Music Awards, the album won in the 'Outstanding Rap/Hip-Hop Recording' category.
+At the 2004 Western Canadian Music Awards, the album won in the Outstanding Rap/Hip-Hop Recording category.
+The music video for "Watch This" peaked at number 21 on the MuchMusic Top 30 Countdown.

-Many regard it as their most mainstream-sounding release to date, and a strong negative reaction to direction the album took from the group's core fan base resulted in them discontinuing shipments of the album after its initial release.
-The album artwork was drawn by Spawn creator Todd McFarlane, who had directed one of their music videos.
-The song "All Night" was featured in the 2003 video game SSX 3, and track “Bottom Line” was in WWE Smackdown! vs. Raw.
+The CD version of Heavy includes a bonus DVD with 6 music videos, interviews and other footage.
+The album artwork was drawn by Spawn creator Todd McFarlane.
+The song "All Night" was featured in the 2003 video game SSX 3, and "Bottom Line" was in WWE Smackdown! vs. Raw.

+After the release, Moka Only left the group and continued his solo career.
+The group removed the album from their official website following its release.
+Madchild once said "That's the only project we have reservations about.
+I like a certain amount of songs on that album, but we feel that whole project went in one particular direction and was rushed."